kvas-it/europython2017/4-faster-python.md

 - Technical criteria
   - Dependencies,
-  - Supported python version,
+  - Supported python versions,
   - Compatibility,
-  - Benchmarks: although all benchmarks are wrong because benchmarking is hard.
+  - Benchmarks: although all benchmarks are wrong because benchmarking is hard to make representative.

 - Non-technical criteria
   - Ease of installation and deployment,